Catallactic/catallactic-site/docs/whitepaper.md

 ## Abstract
 ---

 The following whitepaper proposes a novel kind of token, CryptoCommodity.
-Whereas maintaniing an stabilization mechanism to work as a currency, CryptoCommodities assume a built-in ecosystem that allows to form its own prices.
+Whereas maintaining a stabilization mechanism to work as a currency, CryptoCommodity tokens expect an internal ecosystem to form their own prices.
 Currencies forming their own prices deliver the true foundation for a decentralization in value, as a core principle in the blockchain industry.
 Additionally, forming its own prices is an empowering factor for the real economy.
-CryptoCommodities have being designed to allow its issuer raising capital in funding rounds to create his real economy project.

 We describe how CryptoCommodities work, what are the stages, the utilities, the requirements, the challenges, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.

+CryptoCommodities have also being designed to benefit issuers in different ways: (1) issuers can run fundraising rounds to launch their real economy project.
+(2) Issuers will also profit by providing DeFi Services to the community.
+(3) CryptoCommodity underlying market can share CryptoCommodity with regular means of payments so gradual adoption is possible.

-This project tries to provide direction to crypto as we think it currently is in the wrong path from the initial principles for which blockchain was created.
+This project aims to provide direction to a real world crypto, as we think it currently is in the wrong path from the original blockchain principles.
 We do not get too deep in implementation as we think is easy to do the things right, but is very uncommon to do the right things.
 This whitepaper looks for to do the right things.

-The whitepaper below aims to opena debate by exposing an overview of ideas for creating CryptoCommodity tokens.
-We are aware that every single aspect of this process must be proved in reality.
+The whitepaper below aims to open a debate by exposing an overview of ideas for creating CryptoCommodity tokens.
+We are aware that every single aspect of this process must be proved in reality and benchmarks must be created to back the assertions.

 This is the initial design for the token CYGAS as defined by GasClick Project (gasclick.net) with the goal of creating a 'Body of Knowledge' for future projects built under the same principles.
 CYGAS would be used as early adopter to further define and elaborate the design.
-Additionally, for the first stage of value capture, the token is a Utility Token, so there is a time spam enough to understand the value release stage.
+Additionally, for the first stage of value capture, the token is a Utility Token, so there is a time spam enough to understand the Value Release stage where the stabilization mechanism takes place.
 The CryptoCommodity implementation is also upgradeable to accomodate the new discoveries.

 <!-- truncate -->